sriramez/xmlparser/README.md

 The above mentioned property in application properties is where the files will be stored.

+Once The application is started first .xsd file should be uploaded using the /validator API else other operations can be performed.

 The XmlParserService consists of 5 APIs.

 ![image](https://user-images.githubusercontent.com/18284660/155158837-88c3944e-02cd-4f2c-bd40-b660cdb9f7aa.png)